-3.1 Overview of Housing Stock
+4.1 Overview of Housing Stock

-3.1.1 Housing Units
+4.1.1 Housing Units

-As of 2016, there were 1,200 dwellings in Electoral Area E. Compared to the PRRD as a whole, Electoral Area E has a higher proportion of single detached houses (73%) and movable dwellings (27%), but fewer numbers of all other dwelling types (Figure 15).
-While this is true of the region, Electoral Area E has a higher proportion of single detached houses than the PRRD and few of any other dwelling types.
+As of 2016, there were 1,200 dwellings in Electoral Area E. It is noted that there may be a large number of unaccounted for dwellings or communal dwellings in the Electoral Area that didn't respond to Census takers.
+Compared to the PRRD as a whole, Electoral Area E has a higher proportion of single-detached houses (73%) and movable dwellings (27%), but fewer numbers of all other dwelling types (Figure 17).
+While this is true of the region, Electoral Area E has a higher proportion of single-detached houses than the PRRD and few of any other dwelling types.
 There is also a significant proportion of movable dwelling units (27%) in Electoral Area E.